Global Infrastructure

 Behind this turn to private capital is a combination of financial reasons as well as an increase in the complexity and specialization of the facilities, which institution staff aren't well positioned to handle themselves.

 There are two sources of higher complexity today; new technology and a focus on sustainability.
-Institutional facilities need to become future-proof in their technology upgrades, whether that is improving communication systems in hospitals and schools or building the latest generation innovation centers on university campuses.
+Institutional facilities need to become future-proof in their technology upgrades, whether that is improving communication systems in hospitals and schools or building the latest generation innovation centres on university campuses.

 Building upgrades